GriffithUniLibrary/redcap-intro-superseded/content/1-intro.md

 4. Click I'm done!
 5. Show that each section displays Complete! once the I’m done! button is clicked.

+{% endcapture %}
+{% include card.html header="Main project settings" text=projectsettings %}

 ## Designing data collection instruments

 {% capture text %}
-## Instruments v Forms v Surveys
+### Instruments v Forms v Surveys

-REDCap considers anything that can capture data to be an ‘instrument’.
+> REDCap considers anything that can capture data to be an ‘instrument’.

 There are two ways to add data to an instrument: **forms** and **surveys**.
 They use the same fields and record the same data into the same database.
 The only difference is that forms are for you, and surveys are for your participants.
 Provided surveys have been enabled for your project, you can turn any form into a survey.